yashsahu02/Car_Price_Prediction/README.md

 - Open the web application in your browser.

-- Enter the car details like:
+- Enter the car details like: (Car name,Age,Kilometers driven,Fuel type, etc.)

-Car name
-Age
-Kilometers driven
-Fuel type
-etc.
+-
 - Get the predicted price displayed on the interface.

 <hr>